algorithmica-org/algorithmica/content/english/hpc/memory/oblivious.md

 \end{pmatrix}
 $$

-Complexity: $O(\frac{N^2}{B})$.
-It makes sense to pick something like 32x32 if you don't know cache size beforehand.
+It lets us solve the problem recursively using a divide-and-conquer approach:

+1. Divide the input matrix into 4 smaller matrices.
+2. Transpose each one recursively.
+3. Combine results by swapping the corner result matrices.

-Implementing D&C on matrices is a bit more complex than on arrays, but the idea is the same: we want to use "virtual" matrices instead of copying them
+Implementing D&C on matrices is a bit more complex than on arrays, but the main idea is the same.
+Instead of copying submatrices explicitly, we want to use "views" into them, and also switch to the naive method when the data starts fitting in L1 cache (or pick something small like $32 \times 32$ if you don't know it in advance).
+We also need to carefully handle the case when we have odd $n$ and thus can't split the matrix into 4 equal submatrices.

 ```cpp
 void transpose(int *a, int n, int N) {